 ■ develop bibliographical and analytical skills appropriate for detailed study of texts (including the OPTION to use French-language material where appropriate and possible);

 ■ develop students' skills in analysing popular and polemical writings.

 By the end of this course students will be able to:

-■ Demonstrate attainment of a level of expertise and knowledge which will enable further research at an advanced level.
+■ attain a level of expertise and knowledge which will enable further research at an advanced level.